Metro Vancouver Neighborhood Meal Trends: 2026 Family...

 The "Destination Dinner" at Food Halls

 Summary: Coquitlam's 2026 family food trend is defined by spacious, banquet-style dining for large group gatherings and the destination food hall model.
-Weekend yum cha at restaurants like Grand Chinese Restaurant is a cultural staple, while modern chains like Browns Socialhouse cater to the family-style share plate demand.
+Weekend yum cha at restaurants like Grand Seasons Restaurant is a cultural staple, while modern chains like Browns Socialhouse cater to the family-style share plate demand.
 This suburban model, prioritizing space, variety, and group accommodation, will see growth in large-format, experiential dining venues with integrated play areas for children by 2027.

 Vancouver proper family food trends